An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: METHODOLOGY

 \subsection{Patient Body Modelling}

-In this section, we introduce the 3D perception pipeline for the generation of the patient-specific model.
-The model is associated with a tracking algorithm that enables the generated model to mimic the patient's movements, thus facilitating the acquisition of data that can be used in remote ultrasound scans.
+In this section, we introduce the 3D perception pipeline for the generation of the patient-specific model, which includes both the volumetric and the skeletal data of the subject.
+Although the methodology supports online update of the subject-specific anatomical model from multiple sensing modalities, in the procedure reported here the model was initialised once prior to the examination to allow a focused evaluation of anatomy-aware haptic guidance.